micmejia/bible-dump/NKJV/Judges/Judg 8.md

 Then he came to the men of Succoth and said, "Here are Zebah and Zalmunna, about whom you ridiculed me, saying, '_Are_ the hands of Zebah and Zalmunna now in your hand, that we should give bread to your weary men?' "

 ###### 16
-And he took the elders of the city, and thorns of the wilderness and briers, and with them he [^e]taught the men of Succoth.
+And he took the elders of the city, and thorns of the wilderness and briers, and with them he taught the men of Succoth.

 ###### 17
 Then he tore down the tower of Penuel and killed the men of the city.